proggga/ham_radio_exam/zettelkasten/Electrical Energy.md

 # Electrical Energy (Arbeid/Energie)

-Energy is the capacity to do work, or the total power consumed over a period of time.
+[[Power and Energy|Energy]] is the capacity to do work, or the total power consumed over a period of time.

 ## Definition
 *   **Symbol**: $W$ (Work) or $E$.